nautiyalamn10/assignment/README.md

 # E-Commerce Platform

 This is a simple e-commerce platform where users can browse products, add items to their cart, and proceed to checkout.
 The project is divided into two main parts: frontend (React) and backend (Node.js with Express and in-memory data storage).
+It has code for api docs

 ### 1. Frontend